OpenBotlist/obl/README.md

 # Dirs

-/src - the source code of aria
+/src - the source code of aria <br>
 /website - the website obv lol

 # contrubite pls